The Generalization Ridge: Information Flow in Natural Language Generation

-where $H(U, V) = -\text{tr}(G_{UV} \log G_{UV})$.
+To estimate the mutual information between two random variables $U$ and $V$, we compute their Gram matrices $G_U$ and $G_V$, and form the joint similarity matrix via element-wise (Hadamard) product: \( G_{UV} = G_U \circ G_V. \) After trace-normalization, mutual information is estimated by: \( I(U; V) = H(U) + H(V) - H(U, V), \) where $H(U, V) = -\text{tr}(G_{UV} \log G_{UV})$.
 The eigenvalue spectrum of $G_{UV}$ governs the joint entropy term; its shape reflects how much of the structure in $U$ and $V$ aligns.
 A more concentrated spectrum in $G_{UV}$ relative to $G_U$ and $G_V$ implies stronger dependence and thus higher mutual information.